 - Karen Haessler, PA-C

-Addiction is a devastating disease for both those who suffer from it and their loved ones.
+Whether you are suffering from substance use disorder or psychiatric disorder such as; anxiety, personality disorders, depression, ADHD, bipolar disorder, PTSD, schizophrenia or other mental illness we are here for you.
+Substance use and psychiatric disorders are devastating ailments for both those who suffer from it and their loved ones.
 We are dedicated to helping our patients achieve sustained recovery and improve overall wellbeing.
-With a holistic approach to the treatment of addiction, we will guide you through personalized treatment to help you regain your health.
+With a holistic approach to the treatment, we will guide you through personalized treatment to help you regain your health.

 Because of the nature of the disease, before we start treatment, we will evaluate your current medical condition.
 We obtain blood work for information such as the liver function, blood count, Hepatitis C, HIV, and pregnancy for age appropriate women.
-Due to a complexity of the addiction disease, we provide a holistic approach which includes:
+Due to a complexity of the addiction disease, we provide a holistic approach which includes:o Individual treatment program

 You must demonstrate your commitment to health.